 Banks in Mozambique are open from Mondays to Fridays between 8am and 3pm.
 Non-residents are able to open a bank account.
 Expats will need a number of documents depending on the bank they choose.
 Services provided will range considerably, but most banks do offer some form of internet banking.

 ATMs are easy to find in the capital, Maputo.
 Most ATMs have limits on how much money can be withdrawn in a single transaction.
 There are also limits on the amount that can be withdrawn throughout the day.
-ATMs are scarce outside of Maputo and have a tendency to run out of cash.
+ATMs are less common outside of Maputo and have a tendency to run out of cash.
 Mozambican ATMs aren’t all that reliable and are frequently offline.
 Expats are advised to always carry some cash on them.